zouloux/reflex-dom/README.md

 ## Refs aka multi-ref

 Multi ref in Reflex is `ref` as an array of components.
-Very handy when dealing with lists !
+Very handy when dealing with lists!

 ```typescript jsx
 function List ( props ) {